-- Skill: I will demonstrate verbal communication skills and active listening throughout this activity. - Cognitive: I will build trust with my classmates and reflect upon my experiences. - Fitness: I will stay actively engaged throughout this activity. - Personal & Social Responsibility: I will demonstrate respect for my classmates by following the rules of the activity and keeping them safe throughout the blindfolded trust building experience.
+- Skill: I will demonstrate verbal communication skills and active listening throughout the activity. - Cognitive: I will build trust with my classmates and reflect upon my experiences. - Fitness: I will stay actively engaged throughout this activity. - Personal & Social Responsibility: I will demonstrate respect for my classmates by following the rules of the activity and keeping them safe throughout the blindfolded trust building experience.

-- Spot markers with numbers
+- 15 to 30 Spot markers

 - Blindfolds or bandannas

 - Variety of objects that can be safely spread out in activity area (gymnastics mat, multi-goal, hula hoop, etc.).